datalad-handbook/book/docs/intro/installation.rst

   - Enter an Anaconda prompt or your Git bash, and install DataLad and its dependencies by running ``conda install -c conda-forge datalad``

-- **Step 4**: Install git-annex (temporarily necessary) One of DataLad's core dependencies is :term:`git-annex`.
+- **Step 4**: Install git-annex (temporarily necessary)

+  - One of DataLad's core dependencies is :term:`git-annex`.
     For the longest time, git-annex installers for Windows lacked support for `mimeencoding <https://en.wikipedia.org/wiki/MIME>`_.
-  Without mimeencoding, a standard DataLad procedure, the ``text2git`` configuration (it will be introduced in the very first section of the Basics), is not functional, and you will find "Windowsworkarounds" to deal with this.
+    Without mimeencoding, a standard DataLad procedure, the ``text2git`` configuration (it will be introduced in the very first section of the Basics), is not functional.
-  We recently started to build git-annex with support for mimeencoding ourselves, though.
+    Therefore, we started to build git-annex with support for mimeencoding ourselves.
-  At the moment, we are working on packaging up Windows-specific DataLad distributions with this version of :term:`git-annex`, but for the time being, you can find the standalone git-annex installer for Windows with mimeencoding at `http://datasets.datalad.org/datalad/packages/windows/ <http://datasets.datalad.org/datalad/packages/windows/>`_.
+    You can find the standalone git-annex installer for Windows with mimeencoding at `http://datasets.datalad.org/datalad/packages/windows/ <http://datasets.datalad.org/datalad/packages/windows/>`_.

 - Optional - Install Unix tools